 "Nasrids."
 In Encyclopedia of Islam.
 2nd ed.

 Roca Roumens, M., Moreno Onorato, M. A. & Lizcano Prestel, R. 1988.
 El Albaicín y los orígenes de la ciudad de Granada.
 Granada: Universidad de Granada.

-The Palace of the Myrtles is one of the two main units that constitute the Alhambra palaces today.
+The Palacio de Comares, also called El Palacio de los Arrayanes (Palace of the Myrtles), is one of the two main units that constitute the Alhambra palaces today.
 It was begun during the reign of Isma'il I and completed during the reign of Muhammad V in 1370.
-It consists of the rectangular Court of Myrtles, which is abutted to the west by the rectangular Mexuar hall, where state business was conducted, and the Patio of the Cuarto Dorado, used as a throne chamber for the Sultan.
+It consists of the rectangular Court of Myrtles (Patio de los Arrayanes), which is abutted to the west by the rectangular Mexuar hall, where state business was conducted, and the Patio of the Cuarto Dorado, used as a throne chamber for the Sultan.
 To the east the Court abuts a bath complex and the Palace of the Lions.

-The Hall of the Ambassadors, used by the Nasrids for state receptions, opens onto the Court of Myrtles from the north, through an arcade decorated with carved stucco.
+On the north side of the Patio de los Arrayanes, a gallery gives onto an oblong hall known as La Sala de la Barca (Hall of the Boat).
+This, in turn, communicates with the majestic Hall of the Ambassadors (Salon de los Embajadores), used by the Nasrids for state receptions.
 The square-plan Hall is housed within the large crenellated Tower of Comares and contains a wooden vault inlaid with mother-of-pearl stars and alcoves in three walls that provide dramatic views of the landscape beyond.

 The Palace is highly ornamented with tile work dados, carved stucco, and inscriptions.